Hypertopic/Steatite/INSTALL.md

 For this part you can use the JSON response you had before and copy paste the "**optimized**" attribute value.

 You should receive the optimized version of your image.

+> First call is the one that create the image in the Optimized folder into your S3 bucket.
+The response could take few seconds.

 **/thumbnail/{hash+}**